 The first floor opens onto a large landing and has four letting bedrooms, Hollerday, Myrtleberry, Summerhouse and Countisbury; three have en-suite bathrooms with showers over the bath and Hollerday has a shower with a 25cm step into the cubicle.

-The second floor is accessed from the first floor landing with a continuation of the main staircase with 17 steps and half landing up to a slightly smaller landing.
-There are two letting bedrooms on the second floor; The Cleaves has an en-suite bathroom with large shower with a 20cm step up into the shower cubicle.
+The second floor is accessed from the first-floor landing with a continuation of the main staircase with 17 steps and half landing up to a slightly smaller landing.
+There are two letting bedrooms on the second floor; The Cleaves has an en-suite bathroom with a large shower with a 20cm step up into the shower cubicle.
 Kipscombe has an ensuite shower room with a 25cm step up into the shower cubical.

-Our six bedrooms vary in size but are generally well proportioned and are equipped with remote control flat screen TV with subtitles, hairdryer, clock radio and hospitality tray.
+Our six bedrooms vary in size but are generally well proportioned and are equipped with remote control flat-screen TV with subtitles, hairdryer, clock radio and hospitality tray.

 Each room has a very sensitive smoke detector with loud audible klaxon situated in each of the public areas.